vzvznl/VZVZ-FHIR-api/README.md

-# VZVZ-FHIR-api
+# VZVZ AORTA on FHIR APIs

-Rendered version of the API can be found at: [vzvznl.github.io](https://vzvznl.github.io/VZVZ-FHIR-api/)
+Rendered version of the APIs can be found at: [vzvznl.github.io](https://vzvznl.github.io/VZVZ-FHIR-api/)